centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 This release makes some breaking changes due to bugs affecting multi-language structure.
 This release also adds extended documentation using OAS v3.0.2 to easier connect with the Checkout API.
 Due to this, some breaking changes are introduced.

+**If you're using Checkout API v3 or less you are not affected by these changes.**

 Below we describe the changes made.
 Most of them are properties moved into proper models.
 The biggest change has been introduced to partners already and was due to a bug in our language transformation:

 [5.
 Category structure is now consolidated, category name is always an array](#category-structure-is-now-consolidated-category-name-is-always-an-array)